AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

         <td><inlineCode>string</inlineCode></td>
         <td>required</td>
         <td>
-            <p>The version indicates the plugin"s version.
+            <p>The version indicates the plugin's version.
 The string has a format of major.minor.patch.</p>
         </td>
     </tr>
     <tr>